-The intakes that supply fresh air into the bilge area are located in the port and starboard aft storage compartments in the Ski 200 and along the footer of the windshield in the Sport 200.
+WARNING The intakes that supply fresh air into the bilge area are located on the deck just aft of the ski locker storage compartments.
 The intakes must remain clear to allow air to enter the bilge area.
 DO NOT drape towels or any items which may not allow air to be drawn in while the bilge blowers are operating.